Dangerous structures and buildings

 Building Control Surveyors are available 24 / 7 to respond to dangerous structures.

-If the building is immediately dangerous
+If a building is immediately dangerous

 This may involve: